VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 ## 💰 Donations Endpoints

 <a name="get-donations"></a>

-📥 GET /donations
+### 📥 GET /donations

--   Description: Retrieves the total sum donated for a specific idea.
+-   Retrieves the total sum donated for a specific idea.

     -   URL example:
         https://fund-raising-project-server-side.azurewebsites.net/donations

 -   Request Body:

     -   `ideaId`: ID of the idea to get the total sum donated for.

 -   `JSON` example:
     ```json
     {
         "ideaId": "70c8e131-ac49-453f-85f6-d18160b7be19"